culturecreates/artsdata-data-model/_classes/event.md

 ### Dereferencing

 Each SKOS Concept or ConceptScheme URI can be dereferenced individually.
-To cache all of the statements of the controlled vocabulary, you can download the entire vocabulary using this download link https://db.artsdata.ca/repositories/artsdata/statements?context=%3Chttp://kg.artsdata.ca/culture-creates/ontology/artsdata-event-types%3E.
+Or you can download the entire vocabulary using this download link https://db.artsdata.ca/repositories/artsdata/statements?context=%3Chttp://kg.artsdata.ca/culture-creates/ontology/artsdata-event-types%3E.